rsavoj/cse15l-lab-reports/Lab-report-5/lab-report-5-week-10.md

 **Correct Implementation** The correct implementation is the professors `markdownParse.java` file.
 The `))` should be included in the link.

-**Cause of Bug** The code in my implementation of `markdownParse.java` tracks end of the link by searching for the next `)`.
-If there is another parenthesis after a  `)`.
-The code between the parenthesis will not be included in the output of `getLinks()`
+**Cause of Bug** The code in my implementation of `markdownParse.java` tracks the end of the link by searching for the next `)`.
+If there is another parenthesis after a  `)`, the code between the parenthesis will not be included in the output of `getLinks()`

 **Code to Fix**
 ![image](CodeToFix.png)
 Before we add the link to the array returned by `getLinks()` we need to check if there is an outer set of parenthesis

 ## Test Two
 **Difference in Test Results** I stored that data from running the bash script in a files named `resutls.txt` running the command `bash script.sh > results.txt` in each directory with a MarkdownParse.java file.
 I found the difference in test results in the `results.txt` files using the command `diff markdown-parseRoyas/results.txt markdown-parse/results.txt`